-Mayor AL MURRAY was elected to the Tustin City Council in November of 2010 and appointed Mayor Pro Tem by his colleagues in 2011 and Mayor in 2012.
-He and his wife Tamala have two daughters ages 14 and 7 who attend Tustin Public Schools.
+Mayor Al Murray was elected to the Tustin City Council in November of 2010 and appointed Mayor Pro Tem by his colleagues in 2011, Mayor in 2012, and reappointed to Mayor in 2013.
+He and his wife, Tamala, have two daughters ages 15 and 8 who attend Tustin Public Schools.

 Prior to his election to the City Council, the Mayor served on the Tustin Planning Commission for three years as Chair, Vice Chair and member.
 He also served on the Community Services Commission for ten years as Chair, Vice Chair, and member.

-Mayor Murray currently represents the City of Tustin on the Orange County Transportation Authority Board, Orange County Fire Authority Board, Santa Ana/Tustin Joint Powers Agency, the Association of California Cities–Orange County 2nd Vice President and Treasurer, Legislative Committee, and the Economic Development and Job Creation Committee.
+Mayor Murray currently represents the City of Tustin on the Orange County Transportation Authority Board, Orange County Fire Authority Board as Vice Chair, Santa Ana/Tustin Joint Powers Agency, the Association of California Cities–Orange County 2nd Vice President and Treasurer, Legislative Committee, and the Economic Development and Job Creation Committee.

 Mayor Murray holds a Bachelor’s Degree in Business Administration from the University of Phoenix and a Master’s Degree in Business Administration from National University, as well as management certificates from the University of Southern California, Boston University and Harvard University.